FDA Investigation Summary - Multi-state outbreak of Listeria monocytogenes linked to certain Crave Brothers Farmstead Classics Cheeses

 Additionally, on July 5, 2013, Whole Foods Market announced a recall of Crave Brothers Les Frères cheese sold at Whole Foods Market stores.

-Between July 2 and July 10, 2013, the FDA conducted an inspection at the firm’s processing facility in cooperation with the Wisconsin Department of Agriculture.
+The FDA and WDATCP inspection at the firm’s processing facility was completed on July 10, 2013.
 During that inspection, the FDA collected a sample of Petit Frère with Truffles that was found to contain Listeria monocytogenes with the same DNA fingerprint as the outbreak strain.

-Consumers should not eat the following cheeses manufactured by Crave Brothers Farmstead Cheese Company of Waterloo, Wisconsin:
+Although this outbreak appears to be over and recalls have been completed, consumers should make sure not to eat the following cheeses manufactured by Crave Brothers Farmstead Cheese Company, regardless of the manufacture date:

 Recommendations for preventing listeriosis are available at the CDC Listeria website: http://www.cdc.gov/listeria/prevention.html